prykon/custom-church-health-plugin/README.md

 ## Purpose

 There are many ways of measuring a group's health.
-With the Customizable Church Health Plugin you can now decide what to track!
+With the Customizable Group Health Plugin you can now decide what to track!

 ## Usage